paa-li/conv/README.md

 ## What

-https://paa.li/conv/ is the directory of .csv files which function as Pāḷi text transliteration rules.
+https://paa.li/conv/ is the directory of these .csv files which function as Pāḷi text transliteration rules.

 Some .csv files may contain values for alphabets not used in Pāḷi; such as `ṣ`, `r̥` etc.